Skip to content

 Costs and Financing for the Fellowship

-Tuition is $12,000 CAD for the eight-month program, plus 13% harmonized sales tax; use this calculator to estimate the costs in your currency.
-If you pay income taxes in Canada, your tuition is eligible for a 15% tax credit — reducing your costs by $1,800.
+Tuition is $13,000 CAD plus 13% harmonized sales tax for the six-month program; use this calculator to estimate the costs in your currency.
+If you pay income taxes in Canada, your tuition is eligible for a 15% tax credit.
 Fellows continue to receive free coaching through monthly online bureau meetings for two years after the program.

 Fellows can continue to work throughout the program.
 We’ll help you balance the pace of your news reporting with the pace of your professional or academic work to meet your own goals and needs, as well as manage any potential conflicts of interest.